Error Correction by Structural Simplicity: Correcting Samplable Additive Errors: Conclusions

 In Section~\ref{sec:flat}, we have used the results of Cheraghchi~\cite{Che09} who showed that a linear lossless condenser for a flat distribution $Z$ is equivalent to a linear code ensemble in which most of them correct additive errors from $Z$.
 One possible future work is to generalize this result to more general distributions than flat distributions.
 Although the decoding complexity is not considered in the above equivalence, as presented by Cheraghchi~\cite{Che09} for binary-symmetric channels, it is possible to construct an efficient coding scheme using inefficient decoders based on Justesen's concatenated construction~\cite{Jus72}.
 It may be interesting to explore other distributions (or characterize distributions) that can be efficiently correctable by Justesen's construction. }

 \paragraph{Characterizing correctability.}

-We have investigated the correctability of samplable additive errors using the Shannon entropy as a criterion.
+We have investigated the correctability of samplable additive errors using entropy as a criterion.
 There may be another better criterion for characterizing the correctability of these errors, which might be related to efficient computability, to which samplability is directly related.
-Since all the results in this paper deal with flat distributions, the results can be stated using other entropies such as the min-entropy.
 Since we have considered general distributions as error distributions, the information-spectrum approach~\cite{VH94,Han03} may be more plausible.